In this post

 Minimum Viable Evidence Pack

-For SMEs, NIS2 Article 21 compliance is about being able to demonstrate control in a credible, proportionate way.
+For SMEs, the NIS2 Article 21 requirement is about being able to demonstrate control in a credible, proportionate way.
 A Minimum Viable Evidence Pack is a focused set of policies, records, and technical proof that collectively show regulators you have implemented, operated, and reviewed the required cybersecurity risk-management measures.

 Governance & Risk